jmcalalang/f5-automation-toolchain-lab/docs/intro.rst

 Welcome to Class!

-This class is focused on the F5 automation toolchain
+This class is focused on the F5 Automation Toolchain

 ..
 NOTE:: You should have received all your student info to access the lab if you have not please find an instructor.